Y9 RE T3 2020 test Iona

 The ‘communion of saints ’refers to:

-B) Only canonised Christian saints
+A) Only canonised Christian saints

-C) All people who have died
+C) Only people who receive communion.

 D) All baptised people living and dead